-This solicitation is for the provision of internet-based transcription services for the audio recordings taken of daily judicial proceedings in the Rhode Island District Court and Rhode Island Traffic Tribunal.
+This solicitation is for the acquisition of a Learning Management System ("LMS") platform for the Rhode Island Judiciary's Diversity Office.
 Specific bid solicitation information begins on page 3 of this document.

 Proposals must be mailed or hand-delivered in a sealed envelope marked with the above RFP/LOI# and Project Name to: